Know the Devil by His Name ~ A Short Story by Allen Kopp

-“I suppose I ought to go warn her, then,” I said.
+“I suppose I ought to go warn her, then.”

 I jumped to the ground and went up to the house and knocked on the door.
-In a moment a little old lady in lavender and lace came to the door.
+In a moment, a wizened old lady wrapped in a shawl came to the door.
 When she saw me, she smiled and beckoned me to enter.

 “He told me to knock you in the head and take your money.
-I have no intention of doing it, but I wanted to warn you that if I don’t do it somebody else will.”
+I have no intention of doing that, but I wanted to warn you that if I don’t do it, somebody else will.”